sigven/gvanno/README.md

 #### STEP 1: Installation of Docker

 1. TODO (Ghis): Bullet-proof Docker installation instructions (Mac, Windows(?), Linux)
-2. TODO (Ghis): Test that Docker is running
-2. TODO (Ghis): Recommended settings for Docker VM (Memory: 5GB, CPUs: 4), how to set them
+2. Important: The following is required for the Docker VM (Memory: 5GB, CPUs: 4), how to set them

 #### STEP 2: Installation of gvanno (GRCh37)